ktrumbore/ktrumbore/README.md

-- 👋 Hi, I’m @ktrumbore, but you can call me Kendall!
+- 👋 Hi, I’m @ktrumbore, but you can call me Kendall! (she/her)
-- My pronouns are she/her.
 - I'm a double major in graphic design and design management at Cabrini University.
 - As a designer, my biggest interests revolve around brand design and identity design.
 - I’m currently learning HTML, CSS, and JavaScript with practice in Visual Studio Code and CodePen.